mportesdev/pictureshow/README.rst

 Example 3
 ~~~~~~~~~

-Select pictures using a glob pattern [#]_, set half-inch margin and layout with 1x3 pictures per page.
+Select pictures using a glob pattern, set half-inch margin and layout with 1x3 pictures per page.

 .. code::